scalatra/scalatra-book/src/_02_getting_to_know_scalatra.md

 users will navigate the actions you define for your application.

 They also enable to you create [RESTful web services][restful-web-services], in a very obvious manner.
-Here's an example of how one-such service might look: a very obvious manner.
 Here's an example of how one such service might look:

 {pygmentize:: scala}